*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 You get an extra piece from the start.
 So if you lose one, you don’t have to go through the hassle of contacting the retailer and asking them to send you a replacement.

-The pieces that usually come with spares are the smaller elements and details.
-Tiny parts of a Lego structure can easily be misplaced or get lost during packaging, shipment or opening the item.
+The replacement pieces that usually come with spares are the smaller elements and details.
+Small parts of a Lego structure can easily be misplaced or get lost during packaging, shipment or opening the item.

 Lego recognizes the possibilities of having these issues, so they make it a point to add a few extra pieces.
 If none get lost, then it’s an added bonus and precaution that users can enjoy.